QuanHoangNgoc/Coffee-Shop-Management-App-SE-/README.md

 # ☕ Coffee Shop Management App ☕

 ## 🌟 Introduction
-This repository contains the Coffee Shop Management App, developed by Quan Hoang Ngoc as a mini project for the Software Engineering course (_NMCNPM_) during the first term of 2023-2024.
+This repository contains the Coffee Shop Management App, developed by Quan Hoang Ngoc as a mini project for the Introduction to Software Engineering course during the first term of 2023-2024.

 ## 🚀 About the Project
 The Coffee Shop Management App is a local device application designed to streamline the operations of a coffee shop.
 The project demonstrates the practical application of professional software engineering techniques and principles.
 It features a robust Three Layers Architecture, an SQL Server database for efficient data management, and is developed using C# with a focus on Object-Oriented Programming (OOP).